 - understand the role of violence in maintaining slavery

-- understand something of the place of slavery in the imperial states
+- understand something of the place of gender in slavery

-- reflect on the place of slaves and slavery in modern histories of Canada and the US
+- reflect on the legacy of slavery in our current world

 - reflect on the ethics of historical writing on victimized peoples

 They have indeed here [in Jamaica] the severest ways of punishing.
-No Country exceeds them in a barbarous Treatment of Slaves, or in the cruel Methods by which they put them to Death: A rebellious Negro, or he that twice strikes a white Man, is condemned to the Flames; he is carried to the Place of Execution, and chained flat on his Belly, his Arms and Legs extended; then Fire is set to his Feet, and so he is burnt gradually up: Others they starve to Death, with a Loaf hanging before their Mouths: I have seen these unfortunate Wretches gnaw the Flesh off their own Shoulders, and expire in all the frightful Agonies of one under the most horrid Tortures.
-Perhaps, indeed, such Severities may in some sort be excused, when we consider the State of the Country, and how impossible it would be to live amidst such Numbers of Slaves, without watching their Conduct with the greaten Strictness, and punishing their Faults with the utmost Severity.
+No Country exceeds them in a barbarous Treatment of Slaves, or in the cruel Methods by which they put them to Death: A rebellious Negro, or he that twice strikes a white Man, is condemned to the Flames; he is carried to the Place of Execution, and chained flat on his Belly, his Arms and Legs extended; then Fire is set to his Feet, and so he is burnt gradually up: Others they starve to Death, with a Loaf hanging before their Mouths: Perhaps, indeed, such Severities may in some sort be excused, when we consider the State of the Country, and how impossible it would be to live amidst such Numbers of Slaves, without watching their Conduct with the greaten Strictness, and punishing their Faults with the utmost Severity.

 Charles Leslie, A new history of Jamaica (London, J. Hodges, 1740), pp.40-1.

-Several times this year a number of you have commented on the difficulties we have seeing the perspectives of our subjects.
-Slaves, Africans, Indigenous peoples were mostly pre-literate peoples.
+Several times this year a number of you have commented on the limits inherent in our sources, particularly for pre-literate peoples.
 For most enslaved Africans and Indigenous peoples, the sources we have left to us are predominantly those of the colonizers, not the colonized.
-You have a choice of two secondary sources this week.
-Though examining different places at different times, both tackle the difficulty of "seeing" slaves, especially individual slaves, in the historical record.
+Marissa Fuentes tackles the difficulty of "seeing" enslaved people, especially individuals, in the historical record.
 How do we see what the archive seems designed to hide?
 Jane Longmore, on the other hands, takes us to England and one the outcomes of slave-produced wealth in the home and businesses of a Liverpool family, the Staniworths, Both pieces offer us a challenge: they ask us to think differently about not only how historians have selected which evidence to present, but also how archives can distort what is available historians to see.
 We know, and it's well documented, that Staniforth made his fortune in the slave trade.
 Yet this British website on the Staniforth family doesn't even mention this.
 What does that suggest about public understandings of our broader history?

-1. Fuentes asks us to think not just about the past, but about history - that is, not just about things that happened in the past, but about how historians write that as a story.
+2.Marissa Fuentes asks us to think not just about the past, but about history - that is, not just about things that happened in the past, but about how historians write that as a story.
 Historians have only so much evidence to work with.
 They are limited by what makes it into archives, and then from that body of material the historian then selects what we receive as history.
-What does Jane's story tell us about slaves' lives?
+What does Jane's story tell us about the lives of enslaved people?
 How do archives shape what we can know?
 Closely related to these questions, consider how Boon's experience in the archives might provide us with a window into how historians work with this evidence, and the ethical discomfort that it elicits?

-3. Two of your documents relate to Saint-Domingue (modern-day Haiti).
-We'll be examining the Haitian Revolution in a few weeks; this week on that topic all you need to know is that a revolution occurred and that it hadn't yet started in the "Society of Friends" document and was just underway in the Edwards document.
-In the first document, a British writer Bryan Edwards describes governance and the condition of slaves in Saint-Domingue.
+4. Two of your primary documents relate to Saint-Domingue (modern-day Haiti).
+We'll be examining the Haitian Revolution in a few weeks; this week on that topic all you need to know is that a revolution occurred and that it hadn't yet started.
+British writer Bryan Edwards describes governance and the condition of the enslaved in Saint-Domingue.
 How does he explain the maintenance of slavery in that French colony?
 He was a British writer, and in places shows a bit of chauvinism.
 Can we see him as a reliable source?
 Can we infer who was his audience?
-The second document requires a bit of context.
-There's an introduction included with the document, but for our purposes we can simply say the piece we're reading criticized the Society of the Friends of Blacks, a French anti-slavery society.
-In other words, the document we're reading is a defence of slavery.
-What can this piece tell us about the place of slavery in late-18th-century French society and politics?
+He's writing at the height of a major campaign to end the slave trade.
+Can we infer his position on the trade?

-4. Though shocking to modern eyes, the list of "Penn Slaves" is a simple inventory of property - it is a clear example of how slavery de-humanized people [here too think of the Probate Inventory of the Pollards from two weeks ago].
-The list, as well as the bill of sale of Dinah, reduced people to items of property.
+5. Though shocking to modern eyes, the Buff Bay List of occupations is a simple inventory of property - it is a clear example of how slavery de-humanized people [not unlike the Probate Inventory of the Pollards from two weeks ago].
+This list, as well as the bill of sale of Dinah, reduced people to items of property.
 Fuentes offers us a way to bring back something of these people's humanity; she's also very careful not to re-victimize them by continuing to treat them as de-humanized, an important reminder to us of the ethical practice of history.
-Can we recreate histories of Dinah and the "penn" people?
-What can these documents tell us about slavery?
-What can these documents tell us about these people?
-And what does it tell us that so many of these people were women?
+Can we recreate histories of Dinah and the Buff Bay women?